brettwooldridge/HikariCP/README.md

 <sup>2</sup> Intel Core i7-3770 CPU @ 3.40GHz <br/>
 <sup>3</sup> Uncontended benchmark: 32 threads/32 connections, Contended benchmark: 32 threads, 16 connections <br/>
 <sup>4</sup> Apache Tomcat fails to complete the Statement benchmark when the ``StatementFinalizer`` is used.
 Disabling it is an unfair comparison to other pools. <br/>
-<sup>5</sup> Apache DBCP fails to complete the Statemet benchmark reliably due to excessive garbage collection times.
+<sup>5</sup> Apache DBCP fails to complete the Statement benchmark reliably due to excessive garbage collection times.
 </sup>

 ----------------------------------------------------